 - Mission Statement - Hospital Description - Community Based Services Offered - Community Description - Approach to Health Equity: standard language.
 If you would like to change any wording in this section, please connect with Rachael Telfer or Toni Conley. - Health Needs of the Community: Include a brief description of the need, which can be copied from the CHNA written document and reformatted using dot points.
-The description should tell readers why that particular need was identified and prioritized, including where and who in the community is most impacted by the need. - Hospital Implementation Strategy: the significant health needs that were identified are then broken down in the IS between those that the hospital will address, and those in which it does not plan to address.
+The description should tell readers why that particular need was identified and prioritized, including where and who in the community is most impacted by the need - Hospital Implementation Strategy: the significant health needs that were identified are then broken down in the IS between those that the hospital will address, and those in which it does not plan to address.
 Determination for which needs will and will not be addressed is made collectively by the hospital and its partners, based on all available facts and circumstances.
-Limit the needs that are selected for intervention to no more than three health needs to be confided the control passed and provided the confidence of the control passed and the confidence of the control passed and the confidence of the confiden ensure sufficient focus and resources are allocated to effectively address a need.
+Limit the needs that are selected for intervention to no more than three health needs to the Road of Decetion on Journal Security and the Child is advanced with a policials federal requirements for non-deception Security and set from the Advanced Comprehensive review of secondary data analysis of patient advances, community health status, and social deserminants of health, was all approximately expensed and process of the community organizations.